Fort Bragg

 Fort Bragg BAH Information

-The Basic Allowance for Housing (BAH) is a U.S. based allowance determined by geographic duty location, pay grade, and dependency status.
-It provides uniformed servicemembers compensation based on housing costs in local civilian housing markets when government quarters are not provided.
+The Basic Allowance for Housing (BAH) is a U.S.-based allowance determined by geographic duty location, pay grade, and dependency status.
+It provides uniformed service members compensation based on housing costs in local civilian housing markets when government quarters are not provided.
 Learn more about your Basic Allowance for Housing.

-- E-1 with dependents: $1530
+- E-1 with dependents: $1,722

-- E-1 without dependents: $1230
+- E-1 without dependents: $1,341

-- E-9 with dependents: $2022
+- E-9 with dependents: $2,244

-- E-9 without dependents: $1728
+- E-9 without dependents: $1,923

-- O-1 with dependents: $1617
+- O-1 with dependents: $1,842

-- O-1 without dependents: $1482
+- O-1 without dependents: $1,635

-- O-7 with dependents: $2427
+- O-7 with dependents: $2,646

-- O-7 without dependents: $1962
+- O-7 without dependents: $2,190

 Area Weather and Climate

-Most people really enjoy the moderate climate that Fayetteville experiences.
-Hot to warm to mild temperatures are the norm with higher than average humidity.
-Occasional colder temperatures and some winter weather change up the scenery and provide coveted snow days just because there isn’t the support to maintain roads properly.
+Most people enjoy the moderate climate that Fayetteville experiences.
+Hot, warm, and then mild temperatures are the norm with higher than average humidity.

-Summer is time to take the trip to the mountains or the beach to cool off.
-Humidity is thick and afternoon thunderstorms are the norm.
+Occasional colder temperatures and some winter weather provide a few coveted snow days.
+Spring starts pleasantly, but the warmer weather has an increased chance of tornadoes as summer approaches.
+Highs reach the mid-70s.
+Summer is when to take a trip to the mountains or the beach to cool off.
+Humidity is thick, and afternoon thunderstorms are the norm.
 Expect ninety degrees and above for days at a time.
+A light jacket and jeans are perfect for leaf peeping in the fall.

 Fort Bragg Area Schools